-A new California pet law, which takes effect in early 2019, will allow couples involved in divorce proceedings to petition for sole or joint ownership of a pet.
+A new California pet law, which took effect on January 1, 2019, will allow couples involved in divorce proceedings to petition for sole or joint ownership of a pet.

 Although there is no such thing as Father’s Day in Divorce Court, the courts have begun to realize that fathers are just as important to children as their mothers are.

 If this is your first Mother’s Day after divorce, consider the following advice before deciding whether or not to include your children’s grandmother in celebrations.

 Co-parenting with an uncooperative ex-spouse is harmful for you and your children.
 Learn how to begin successfully parallel parenting and minimize the negative impacts felt by your children.